Thyssen family: Fritz Thyssen

 Fritz Thyssen (1873–1951) was head of the Thyssen mining and steelmaking company and founder of Vereinigte Stahlwerke AG, the biggest mining and steel cartel in the world prior to World War II.
 He was an early supporter of the Nazi Party, though this ended in 1938.
 He was found a "lesser offender" in the denazification tribunals after the war.
 In 1953 Vereinigte Stahlwerke AG was refounded as Thyssen AG, and with participation of his widow and daughter, merged with KruppHoesch to become ThyssenKrupp AG in 1997.

 Fritz was married in 1900 to Amalie Zurhelle (1877–1965); the couple had a single child, Anna.

-Anna (Anita) Thyssen (1909–1990), wed 1936 Gábor Ödön Ladislaus Josef Maria Graf Zichy de Zich et Vásonykeö (Graz, 1 May 1910 – 25 May 1974), son of count Ladislaus Zichy de Zich et Vásonykeö and Juliane Wittmann.
-Anita and Ödön divorced in 1946.